tsattler/geometric_burstiness/README.md

 This is an implementation of the state-of-the-art visual place recognition algorithm described in

     @inproceedings{Sattler16CVPR,
-        author = {Sattler, Torsten and Havlena, Michal and Schindler, Konrad and Pollefeys}, title = {Large-Scale Location Recognition And The Geometric Burstiness Problem}, booktitle={IEEE Conference on Computer Vision and Pattern Recognition (CVPR)}, year={2016},
+        author = {Sattler, Torsten and Havlena, Michal and Schindler, Konrad and Pollefeys, Marc}, title = {Large-Scale Location Recognition And The Geometric Burstiness Problem}, booktitle={IEEE Conference on Computer Vision and Pattern Recognition (CVPR)}, year={2016},